 In late August of 2015, Noah’s mom contacted me.
 At the time Noah was 17 years old and starting his 10th grade year.
 Noah struggled with reading, writing, and spelling.
 Like many moms of dyslexic children, Noah’s mom was told not to worry.
-She was told that he would be just fine and eventually he would catch up to his peers in reading.
+She was told that he would be just fine and eventually he would catch up to the reading level of his peers.

 Well, that never happened.
 So, after his mom reached out to me, I met Noah to give him the Barton Student Screening.
-There are three parts to this screening, but the most critical part is part C. Part C lets the tutor know if the student is struggling with any auditory discrimination, auditory memory, or auditory sequencing deficits.
+There are three parts to this screening, but the most critical part is the third part, part C. This tells the teacher if the student is struggling with any auditory discrimination, auditory memory, or auditory sequencing deficits.

 Fast-forward fifteen months, Noah is now in the middle of Barton Level 6.
 He has made tremendous progress in 2 hours per week for the last year and a quarter.
 One of the greatest gains Noah has experienced during our work together is a huge boost in confidence.
 Noah was able to enroll in a couple of college courses this past fall.
 These courses were challenging, but certainly not impossible for him.

 Just like Noah, you, too, can become an amazing reader.
 You need the right program, and you need to start in the right place.